 During the year 2019, the company posted a gross profit and earnings before interest and taxes (EBIT), which was EUR 92,063,042 thousand.
 The total comprehensive income was EUR 67,191,723 thousand for the year 2019.

 |1.
 Gross margin.||18.3||19.7||17.9||-0.4|

 |3.
 Profit margin.||8||10.7||10.8||+2.8|

-For the period 01.01-31.12.2010, the company gained gross profit and profit from operational and financial activities, which became a reason for positive values of all three profitability ratios given in the table for this period.
-The gross margin was equal to 17.9% during the last year.
-During the entire reviewed period, the gross margin moderately decreased.
+For the last year, the company gained gross profit and profit from operational and financial activities, which became a reason for positive values of all three profitability ratios given in the table for this period.
+During the period from 01.01.2019 to 31.12.2019, the gross margin equaled 17.9%.
+For the last year in comparison with the same period of the prior financial year, the gross margin moderately went down (-0.4%).

 To assess the liabilities that the company should repay for the use of borrowed capital, an interest coverage ratio was calculated.
 The acceptable value is deemed to be not less than 1.5.
-In this case, the interest coverage ratio made 20.4 for the year 2010, which is evidence of Goldstar's capability to pay interest on borrowed assets.
-It should take into account that not all interest payments can be described in the Statement of comprehensive income.
-In certain cases interest is included in investments in non-current assets and as a result it is not used to calculate the indicated ratio.
+In this case, the interest coverage ratio was 20.4 for the year 2019, which is evidence of Goldstar's capability to pay interest on borrowed assets.
+It should also be mentioned that not all interest payments are necessarily included on the income statement and used to calculate the indicated ratio.
+Interest related to investments in qualified assets is not included in the financial results (they are taken into account in the asset value).